wp-plugins/multi-column-taxonomy-list/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.2 =
+Fix bug causing extra closing `ul` to be output.
+Added a new shortcode to limit the number of terms being output.

 = 1.1 =
 Added ability to show only items from a particular parent.
 Also, turn the list into links to the RSS feeds.